Qbizinc/qbiz-wiki/Architecture-Evaluations/Data-Architecture-Cost-Application-Optimization-Process.md

     - If the data is in object storage, lifecycle policies can be implemented to the item holding the object (i.e. S3 bucket)
   - In addition, infrequently accessed data may be in a frequent access tier (i.e. in S3)
     - AWS S3 offers "intelligent tiering" where it automatically moves items that haven't been accessed in a user specified amount of time
-  - In some cases, implementing these policies will involve application rearchitecturing
+  - In some cases, implementing these policies will involve application rearchitecturing; this will be addressed below
 - Consider cheaper compute for short term workloads
   - AWS offers something called "EC2 Spot instances" which are VMs that can be purchases for much cheaper than regular VMs but can be interrupted unexpectedly
     - GCP has an equivalent offering called "Spot VMs"